A topic from the subject of Distillation in Chemistry.

 Significance:

-Simple distillation is a widely used technique for separating liquids based on their boiling points.
+Simple distillation is a widely used technique for separating liquids with significantly different boiling points.
 It is commonly used in the laboratory to purify solvents, prepare reaction mixtures, and isolate products from reactions.
 This experiment demonstrates the principles of simple distillation and provides practical experience in using the technique.

 Share on: